bennbenben/expenses_tracker/README.md

 # Expenses_tracks
-adulting - just being conscientious about my own spendings
+adulting - just starting to be more conscientious about my own spendings